Geographic Information Systems (GIS)

 -

 Utilities and Services (tasks) - Scripts and programming libraries that manipulate spatial data in specific ways.
 For example, geocoding services geolocate a set of points based on address or coordinate attribute data.
-MMQGIS is a QGIS plugin which contains a tool for geocoding.
+For example, MMQGIS is a QGIS plugin which contains a tool for geocoding.

 -

 Desktop (analyses) - Software that provides a suite of tools for processing and spatially analyzing data.
 In other words, GIS applications you interact with through a graphical user interface from a computer.
 Examples include the QGIS desktop app we will use today and Esri ArcGIS Pro.
+GRASS is another GIS.

 -